-Our skin changes as we age and needs to be treated differently in our 20’s, 30’s, 40’s and so on.
-The harshest punishment women can inflict on their skin is, not changing the beauty regimen as required by the age.
+Our skin changes with time and needs to be treated differently in our 20’s, 30’s, 40’s and so on.
+The harshest punishment women can inflict on their skin is, not changing the beauty regimen as required by the skin.

 By your 30’s you will see the smile lines and forehead creases have deepened.
 The 40’s brings with it the crows feet, enlarged pores and a less-luminous-less –elastic- dry skin.
 The body’s chemical balance slows down, producing less oil & estrogen and skin repairs become slow.

 Before further damage is done, proper care should be taken in analyzing the changes in skin and changing the beauty products accordingly.
-Not just any OTC product will solve the problem, its time to shop AGE SMART!
-Apart from sunscreen and moisturizer, start using anti-ageing products ,night creams, under-eye gels and exfoliator.
+Not just any OTC product will solve the problem, its time to shop SMART!
+Apart from sunscreen and moisturizer, start using mature skincare products, night creams, under-eye gels and exfoliator.

 Mature skin requires a lot of supplements in order to maintain its luster and freshness, so pay attention to the formulas that constitute the beauty products you buy.

 A moisturizer should be complemented with creams/serums containing at least two types of antioxidants like green tea, soy or lycopene.
 Since different antioxidants cater to different problems, it is good to keep altering so as to have maximum benefit.

 Soy in particular, doesn’t dry out the skin and boosts collagen production, helping in improving skin luster.

 Biopeptides in products can also help by stimulating cell production and sparing skin from dullness.

 Look for hyaluronic acid, petrolatum, shea butter or oils, in moisturizers, to treat dryness.